How can you successfully integrate into a company through a work-study program?

 Before I start, I can also:

-- . prepare the necessary documents
+- .
+Prepare the necessary documents.

 These initial interactions often help reduce the stress associated with the first day on the job and clarify the employee’s role, work-study contract, and initial assignments.